react-native-community/discussions-and-proposals/proposals/0000-view-transition.md

 ## Alternatives

-The closest existing solutions are two Reanimated features, both driven by intercepting native-view mutations:
+The closest and most commonly used existing solutions are two Reanimated features, both driven by intercepting Fabric mutations:

 - **Reanimated layout animations** (`entering`/`exiting`/`layout` props) animate a *tagged view* whenever its mount/unmount or frame change is observed in a commit.
-They are registered and evaluated per view, with no boundary and no cross-view coordination.
+They are registered and evaluated per view.
-- **Reanimated shared element transition** intercepts Fabric mutations to pair elements and inject animation mutations, which works across native navigation, but only animates the container node (the subtree isn't re-laid out), creates a new element by copying the ShadowView, is still experimental with no clear path out, and doesn't naturally extend to router-level transitions.
+- **Reanimated shared element transition** intercepts Fabric mutations to pair elements and inject animation mutations, which works across native navigation, but only animates the container node (the subtree isn't re-laid out), creates the transition element by copying the ShadowView.

 The deeper distinction is **where detection happens**.
-React detects transitions at the *component boundary* — it knows the old and new tree — whereas both Reanimated features operate on anonymous native-view mutations (see [Motivation](#motivation) for how this affects enter/exit detection specifically).
-Two consequences matter most for shared and layout transitions:
+React detects transitions at the *component boundary* — it knows the old and new tree — whereas both Reanimated features operate on anonymous Fabric mutations (see [Motivation](#motivation) for how this affects enter/exit detection specifically).

-- **Pairing needs a tag registry.** Because it sees only anonymous Create/Remove mutations, Reanimated cannot know that a Remove here and a Create there are "the same element"; `layoutId`-style pairing requires a separate tag registry, whereas React knows it from the tree.
-- **Per-subtree vs. per-view, with no group coordination.** React's `<ViewTransition>` boundary applies to a whole subtree.
-Reanimated's layout transition is registered and evaluated per *tagged view*: the `layout` prop animates only that view's own frame (position + size) when Yoga assigns a new one; children are laid out at their final positions inside the parent's animating frame and merely come along visually.
-To animate a child smoothly you must give the child its own `layout` prop, and there is **no `LayoutGroup`-style coordination** — per a Reanimated maintainer, layout transitions "run independently and don't know of each other," so a parent's layout transition and a child's enter/exit visibly desync (a common complaint).
-React's reconciler-level model coordinates the whole boundary.
-- **When the end layout is known, and subtree reflow.** Because Reanimated reads the end-view layout *after* the commit, children do not automatically reflow to the new layout during the animation — the subtree is stretched/squashed to fit the animating parent frame rather than re-laid out.
-With `<ViewTransition>`, the end layout can be obtained *before* the animation starts, so Yoga can recompute layout for the whole subtree and children reflow correctly throughout the transition.
-This matters most for subtrees containing text paragraphs, which must re-wrap rather than scale.

 ## Adoption strategy